cjthedj97/chowdown/_recipes/Cheeseburger Soup.md

 - Cook and stir 2 minutes and the reduce heat to low.
 - Stir in cheese, milk, salt and pepper till cook until cheese melts.
 - Remove from heat.
-- Optional: then blend in sour cream If desired.
+- If desired blend in sour cream.
-- Optional: Serve with onion rings and green onions/chives.
+- Optional Serve with onion rings and green onions/chives.

 ---
 Yield: 8 servings (2 quarts).